Research shows that perfectionism is on the rise.

 Healthy perfectionists often have high standards in just one or two areas of their life.
 Perhaps they strive for perfection at work, but they’re more relaxed at home or when participating in a particular hobby.

-For unhealthy perfectionists, their high standards extend into many areas of their lives.
+For unhealthy perfectionists, their high standards extend into many areas of their lives, most of which are inconsequential.
 According to this study published by Anxiety, Stress, & Coping, having such high standards in so many different areas can lead to severe anxiety and stress.

 The following are some common signs of maladaptive perfectionism: